ModuleLoader/es-module-loader/docs/loader-config.md

 ```

 Any reference to `jquery` in other modules will also use this same version.

-**Be careful**：When developing, System loader uses xhr method to load script from CDN site, so there might be some Cross-Origin problems.

 It is also possible to define wildcard paths rules.
 The most specific rule will be used: